Notes on fundamental algebraic supergeometry. Hilbert and Picard superschemes: The Picard superscheme

-which is locally of finite type over $\Sc$. \item As a consequence, the total super Picard functor is representable by the $\Sc$-supergroup $\SPic(\Xcal/\Sc)\to \Sc$ given by

-where the subgroup $\Z_2$ is generated by the class of $\Oc_\Xcal^\Pi$. \end{enumerate} \end{thm} \begin{proof} Claim (2) easily follows from Claim (1), so that we only need to prove the latter.
-Also note that we can assume that $\Sc$ is \emph{noetherian} as the representability of the even super Picard sheaf is local on $\Sc$ in the Zariski topology of superschemes.
+which is locally of finite type over $\Sc$. \end{thm} In proving this Theorem we can assume that $\Sc$ is \emph{noetherian} as the representability of the even super Picard sheaf is local on $\Sc$ in the Zariski topology of superschemes.
 The strategy for a proof consists of the study of the super Abel morphism (or Abel contraction).
 This is the map from positive superdivisors to even line bundles that associates to a positive superdivisor the dual of the corresponding ideal sheaf.
-We shall see that this map is a projective superbundle on an open part of the even Picard sheaf, so that that open part is actually representable.
+We shall see that this map is a projective superbundle on an open part of the Picard sheaf, so that that open part is actually representable.
 Since the super Picard functor is a group functor which can be covered by translates of that open subfunctor, this will imply that it is representable as well.

-The proof will be actually given in the next Subsections, and will be completed by the end of Subsection \ref{ss:construction}. \end{proof}
+The proof will be actually given in the next Subsections, and will be completed by the end of Subsection \ref{ss:construction}.